XanaduAI/strawberryfields/doc/introduction/circuits.rst

 Programs can also be compiled for specific hardware devices using the Xanadu Cloud platform.
-After instantiating a remote engine for the target hardware, the device specifications can be accessed and used for compilation using the keywords argument ``device``:
+After instantiating a remote engine for the target hardware, the device specifications can be accessed and used for compilation using the ``device`` keyword argument:

 >>> eng = sf.RemoteEngine("X8")
 >>> device = eng.device_spec
 >>> prog2 = prog.compile(device=device)

 If no compile strategy is supplied, the default compiler from the device specification is used.
-This can be overridden by also defining a compiler:
+This can be overridden by also providing the compiler to be used:

 >>> prog2 = prog.compile(device=device, compiler="Xunitary")